eXascaleInfolab/bench-vldb20/NewAlgorithms/python/README.md

     mkdir out

-- Copy the template that contains the entry point to the python script (from an implementation of Mean Imputation algorithm)
+- Add your recovery.py here.
+The added file should contain a function recover_matrix(matrix) that reads a numpy matrix with NaN as missing values and returns a numpy matrix where those values are imputed.

     - `cp ../python/meanimpute.py zeroimpute.py

-- Open `zeroimpute.py`
-    - In this file, we have a function `rmv_main` that handles reading the input/output files.
-The actual recovery function is `recover_matrix(matrix)`.
-    - This function has only one requirement - read a numpy matrix with NaN as missing values and return a numpy matrix where those values are imputed.
-    - Copy the code for Zero Imputation into the function `recover_matrix`
+    - Open `zeroimpute.py`and replace the code inside the function `recover_matrix` by
         ```python
         mask = np.isnan(matrix);
         matrix[mask] = 0.0;
         return matrix;
         ```
-    - When you add your algorithm, it should be executable from the root folder and importable as a function using python `import`.
+    - **Remark**: your algorithm should be executable from the root folder and importable as a function using python `import`.
-    - Replace the code inside the `recovery_function` function with either your algorithm, or import your algorithm and call it from the function.

 ## 2. TestingFramework